Top Test-takers with Dynamic Personalities

 Ashwin earned his J.D. from New York Law School and his M.A. in history from Villanova University, where he lectured on CIA-backed coups and deconstructed colonial histories.
 He hasn’t lost his fondness for deconstructive theory, though!
 Today, he uses it to help high school students overcome the “intellectual hegemony” of standardized tests.
 In his free time, Ashwin tortures himself by taking capoeira (Brazilian martial arts) lessons and by making all the wrong fantasy football decisions.
 As Regional Director, Ashwin helps hire and communicate with tutors.
 He also does first sessions with students and helps match them with great tutors.

 Dhaya graduated magna cum laude with a B.A. from Columbia University and an Ed.M. from the Harvard Education School.
 She’s been an English teacher in public and private schools, and worked for several international organizations in Asia.
 When she’s not teaching, Dhaya enjoys salsa dancing and experimenting with recipes.
 Her encouraging and interactive approach helps students master even the toughest problems.
 In her role as Tutor Manager, Dhaya helps hire, train and communicate with tutors.

 Dennis, Tutor / Academic Advisor

 Dennis graduated from Michigan State University, which he attended on a full-ride merit scholarship, with a B.F.A. in theatre and a B.A. in media arts & technology.
 He is a theatre director in New York City, where he has won several awards for his boundary-pushing work.
+Dennis is a member of Mensa.
 He loves helping students gain a calm yet focused confidence and providing them encouragement to grow and reach their potential.
 As Academic Advisor, Dennis is in regular contact with families to help ensure that students are progressing toward their goals.

 Lizz, Academic Advisor